namor5772/WeatherStation/RaspberryPI/README.md

 ## Install nginx & php

-* In a terminal window type
+* To install nginx In a terminal window type:
 	- cd /
 	- pip3 --version (just for information)
 	- sudo apt-get update